nottrobin/maas-docs/en/manage-cli-kernels.md

 The command option `default_min_hwe_kernel` appears to apply to only HWE kernels but this is not the case.
 [/note]

-## Set a specific kernel during machine deployment
+<h2 id="heading--set-a-specific-kernel-during-machine-deployment">Set a specific kernel during machine deployment</h2>

 To set a specific kernel during the deployment of a machine: